The Centre for Excellence in Learning and Teaching promotes teaching excellence for all TRU faculty members.

 Dr. Catharine Dishke Hondzel

-Catharine Dishke Hondzel holds a PhD in educational psychology (Western University) and a MA in applied social psychology (Windsor).
-Her work as an educational developer is focussed on faculty development, undergraduate research, experiential learning and the scholarship of teaching and learning.
-Catharine’s research projects have examined the role of teaching and the environment in fostering creativity, retention and completion in trade apprenticeships, and faculty and student perceptions of teaching at research-intensive universities.
+Catharine Dishke Hondzel was appointed as the Director of the Centre for Excellence in Learning and Teaching at Thompson Rivers University in 2017.
+She holds a PhD in educational psychology (Western University) and an MA in applied social psychology (Windsor).
+Her work as an educational developer centres on appreciative faculty development, undergraduate research, experiential learning and the scholarship of teaching and learning.
+Her teaching experience has been in the discipline of social and educational psychology, including personality, health, adult education and research methods.
+Catharine’s research projects have examined the role of teaching and the environment in fostering creativity; retention, completion and well-being in academic and trades students; and faculty and student perceptions of teaching cultures at research-intensive universities.

 Coordinator, Learning and Faculty Development